 It’s an important decision and there’s plenty of options.
 The best aquarium filter for you depends entirely on the type and size tank you have, whether you’re breeding fish, if you’ve got a problem with algae blooms in your tank that just won’t shift or you have a large saltwater aquarium.

 Some filters perform specific functions and are better suited to specific conditions.

 This is an essential piece of equipment that keeps the tank water clean by removing impurities and in turn keeps your fish healthy.
 Here’s a run down of the types of filters and their best uses

 How do Fish Tank Filters Function?

-Fish tank filters perform one or more functions of filtration.
+They perform one or more of the functions of filtration.

 The chemical filtration process involves the removal of toxins, dissolved matter, ammonia and odor from the tank water.
 The chemical filtration system may not always be necessary.

 Biological filtration is crucial for beneficial bacteria and to separate toxins and decay from the water.